leizmonk/snowball-slackbot/README.md

 - `node snowball`

 ### Commands
-- Message `snowball-snooze` if you want to shut off reminders for the rest of the workday.
+- `snowball-snooze` if you want to shut off reminders for the rest of the workday.
 Reminders will resume the next day.
-- Message `snowball-resume` to resume reminders without waiting for the next day.
+- `snowball-resume` if you want to resume getting reminders.
+- `snowball-fetch` to get on demand reminders.
+If you have no reminders pending, this command won't do anything (you won't get a message back).

 Contact me if you have setup problems.
 Report any bugs you find.
 Feel free to comment on requests for additional features or contribute to this project.
 I'm a product manager and not full on programmer by trade so contributions, refactors, etc are more than welcome!